 - Maintain and improve the ranking in U.S. News & World Report’s America’s Best Graduate Schools.

 - Maintain CACREP Accreditation at the highest levels of eligibility.

 - Increase the number of students who earn credentials as licensed and certified professionals.

 U.S. News & World Report's America's Best Graduate Schools currently ranks the USF RMHC program 24th in the nation, which is a significant accomplishment compared to the 2010 listings where the program was ranked 39th of the 166 programs in the nation.
 The program is also the only program at State of Florida with the dual accreditation.

 The training program admits an average 30-50 students yearly with high academic backgrounds.
 In 2014-2015, the grade point average (GPA) upon application is 3.5 and the acceptance rate is around 33%.
 In 2015-2016, 36 students graduated and the passing rate for the Certified Rehabilitation Counselor exam was 95%.

 Where Do Our Graduates Work?

-Employment settings where graduates work include state vocational rehabilitation agencies, not-for-profit rehabilitation facilities or community-based rehabilitation programs, federal agency (e.g., Veterans Administration), for-profit or non-profit agency providing mental health counseling, private practice-rehabilitation, private practice-counseling, substance abuse treatment, and non-rehabilitation settings (e.g., public schools).
+Employment settings where graduates work include state vocational rehabilitation agencies, not-for-profit rehabilitation facilities or community-based rehabilitation programs, federal agency (e.g., Veterans Administration), for-profit or non-profit agencies providing mental health counseling, private practice-rehabilitation, private practice-counseling, substance abuse treatment, and other community based settings (clinics, schools, workplace).